dustymethod/BrowserImageSlideshow/README.txt

 BrowserImageSlideshow v1
 https://github.com/dustymethod/BrowserImageSlideshow

-A local browser source that plays images in random or alphabetical order.
+A local browser source for OBS that plays images in random or alphabetical order.
 Has no image count limit.

 Modes (settings.js):
     0: random order (default).
 Displays each image exactly once per loop.